ardanlabs/gotraining/reading/design_guidelines.md

 * Don't start off with pointer variables if it can be avoided.
 It is easier to work with variables that represent a value, even if that value is going to escape to the heap.
 The use of the & operator can go a long way to maintaining readability in your code.

 * Use the keyword var to represent the declaration of a variable that is being set to its zero value.
 This helps with readability and can provide the basis for developing a consistent set of rules around variable declarations.
-One of Go's biggest warts if there are too many ways to declare and create variables.
+One of Go's biggest warts is there are too many ways to declare and create variables.